RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 [This is something that can be fixed with an application installation](https://github.com/QL-Win/QuickLook), but why?

-QuickLook is functionality that allows you to simply hit the when browsing files in your file Explorer and instantly see a preview of that file.
+QuickLook is functionality that allows you to simply hit the spacebar when browsing files in your file Explorer and instantly see a preview of that file.
 When looking through images or PDFs or any other document it is incredibly helpful to see a preview instantly to make sure that some weirdly named file is actually what you think it is.

 I use QuickLook **A LOT** and I'm not entirely happy with the windows alternative.
 It's slower and it does not support all the file types that macOS does.